25-B-lend/reader/MODEL.md

 25(B)lend is a community-owned initiative.
 All technical architectural choices, governance rules, and roadmap priorities are debated publicly in our [GitHub Discussions](https://github.com/25-B-lend/reader/discussions) and tracked via open [GitHub Issues](https://github.com/25-B-lend/reader/issues).

-## Goal
+## Goal and Constitution
-**Empower the consumer with fair, free access to education, without degrading publishers or diminishing creator livelihoods.**
+**Empower the consumer with fair, free access to books, in their most varied forms, without degrading publishers or diminishing creator livelihoods.**